The Kingsmen: Kingsmen history

 Mike Mitchell died on April 16, 2021, on his 77th birthday.
 At the time of his death, he was the only remaining member of the Kingsmen's original lineup who still performed with the band.
 His "Louie Louie" guitar break has been called "iconic", "blistering", and "one of the most famous guitar solos of all time".
 Guitar Player magazine noted, "Raw, lightning-fast, and loud, the solo's unbridled energy helped make the song a No. 2 pop hit, but also helped set the template for garage-rock – and later hard-rock – guitar."

+As of 2025, Bob Nordby and Don Gallucci are the last surviving members of the "Louie Louie" line-up.